Lemon Slice Nebula

 IC 3568 is a planetary nebula that is 1.3 kiloparsecs (4500 ly) away from Earth in the constellation of Camelopardalis (just 7.5 degrees from Polaris).
 It is a relatively young nebula and has a core diameter of only about 0.4 light years.
 It was dubbed the Lemon Slice Nebula by Jim Kaler, due to its appearance in one false-colour image from the Hubble Space Telescope.
 The Lemon Slice Nebula is one of the most simple nebulae known, with an almost perfectly spherical morphology.
 The core of the nebula does not have a distinctly visible structure in formation and is mostly composed of ionized helium.
 A faint halo of interstellar dust surrounds the nebula.
-The central star of the planetary nebula is an O-type star with a spectral type of O(H)3.